ucsd-ets/datahub-docker-stack/Documentation/architecture.md

 │       ├── main.yml
 │       ├── tag.yml
 │       └── test_gpu.yml
-├── Documentations  # Docs for each key component, in markdown │   ├── ...
+├── Documentation  # Docs for each key component, in markdown │   ├── ...
 ├── LICENSE.txt
 ├── README.md   # Home page, with table of contents of docs